 Under travel restrictions announced on March 16 and extended several times, all foreign nationals, with very limited exceptions, are restricted from entry to Malaysia until August 31, though this end date may be further extended at the discretion of the Malaysian government.
 Please see the FAQ below for additional details on the exceptions to this policy, and note that all travelers MUST have explicit, written permission from the Malaysian authorities prior to traveling to Malaysia.
-Any travelers permitted to enter Malaysia during the MCO will be subject to COVID-19 testing and a mandatory fourteen-day self-quarantine.
+As of July 24, all travelers are required to undergo COVID testing on arrival and a mandatory fourteen-day quarantine at a facility designated by the Malaysian government at their own expense.
 Please see the section on Quarantine Information below for further details.

 Foreign nationals are permitted to depart the country; however flight options are limited.
 Malaysian citizens with a foreign residence permit, including U.S. Lawful Permanent Residents, are allowed to depart, but may not be able to return until the MCO is lifted.
 All travelers should be prepared for additional travel restrictions to be put into effect with little or no advance notice.
 Travelers should closely monitor the situation in Malaysia and other transit countries before travel.

 Additional travel restrictions apply for travel to the East Malaysian states of Sabah and Sarawak, which have local autonomy over immigration at domestic and international ports of entry.
 The requirements for entry listed below may change with little notice.

 Foreigners may not enter Sabah without prior approval, which must be requested in advance from the Sabah State Secretary (Setiausaha Kerajaan Negeri Sabah) at email@example.com.
 For additional information on traveling to Sabah, please contact Sabah Immigration directly.